Wentril/kubernetes_workshop/course.md

 kubectl get namespaces
 ```

-As a result you should see something like this:
+As a result, you should see something like this:
 ```text
 NAME                 STATUS   AGE
 default              Active   21d